HOME > ABOUT THE CANADA DISABILITY BENEFIT > DO I QUALIFY FOR THE CANADA DISABILITY BENEFIT?

 If you are married or in a common-law relationship, your spouse or common-law partner is also required to file an Income Tax Return and Benefit Return with the Canada Revenue Agency for the tax year that ended before the payment period starts.
 In some cases, you can ask Service Canada to waive the requirement.

-For more information on the eligibility requirements see the Canada Gazette.
+For more information on the eligibility requirements see the Government of Canada website.

 complete the benefit application,